Sv443-Network/UserUtils/README-summary.md

 ## UserUtils
 Library with various utilities for userscripts - register listeners for when CSS selectors exist, intercept events, create persistent & synchronous data stores, modify the DOM more easily and more.
 Contains builtin TypeScript declarations.
-Supports ESM and CJS imports via a bundler and UMD / global declaration via `@require`.
+Supports ESM and CJS imports via a bundler and global declaration via `@require`
 Licensed under the [MIT license.](https://github.com/Sv443-Network/UserUtils/blob/main/LICENSE.txt)

 You may want to check out my [template for userscripts in TypeScript](https://github.com/Sv443/Userscript.ts) that you can use to get started quickly.
 It also includes this library by default.